-Recruitment Current employment Post-employment Specific types of personal data Hong Kong Identity Card (HKID card) Job applicant's HKID card number can be collected during the recruitment process if (1) the employer has a retention policy on HKID card numbers of former employees and unsuccessful applicants for a certain period; (2) it is necessary to collect the HKID card numbers for correct identification of the applicants and their records; (3) the employer has to confirm from a large pool whether the applicant has applied for a position before or was a former employee; and (4) there is no less privacy-intrusive alternative available.
-Copy of the HKID card can only be collected after the applicant has accepted the job offer Former employee's HKID card can be retained for linking, retrieving or processing records Health data When to collect - no earlier than making a conditional offer of employment provided that (1) the data collected directly relates to the inherent requirements of the job; (2) the employment is conditional upon fulfilment of the medical examination; and (3) the means of collection is fair and the data collected is not excessive When to collect - any time provided that (1) it is for a purpose directly related to the assessment of the suitability of the employee's continuous employment or the employer's administration of medical or other benefits or compensation; (2) the means of collection is fair and the data collected is not excessive; and (3) the employer has a policy on medical examination that is brought to the attention of the employees Family members' personal data When to collect - at the beginning of the recruitment process but only to the extent of assessing conflict of interest When to collect - after the employee accepts the job offer, provided that certain requirements are satisfied Employee monitoring Inform employees of the monitoring policies Biometric data (fingerprint/ DNA) Generally not allowed Data management and security Data accuracy Where it is practicable, inform third parties that third parties with particulars to rectify the data Refrain from using data collected from recruitment for the purpose of identifying suitable candidates if there are grounds to believe that such data has become inaccurate administer employment-related matters Provide employees with copies of employment-related data at regular intervals and ask employees to provide any changes to their personal data of any data inaccuracy and provide the Update the data upon notification from former employees or when data is about to be used where any inaccuracies of the data would have a material effect on the use of the data Data access and correction Provide a copy of the requested data (or make the necessary correction and provide a copy of the corrected data) within 40 days after receiving a data access or correction request.
-If unable to comply with the request, inform the individual concerned in writing of the reasons within the 40-day period and comply with the request as soon as practicable Data retention Recruitment-related data about a job applicant should be held no longer than two years from the date of rejecting the applicant No specified retention period but generally employment-related data should be held no longer than seven years following the event Employment-related data about a former employee should be held no longer than seven years from the date the employee leaves Subcontract staff may retain staff's data for two years after completion of the contract Data security Ensure staff who handle employment-related per Take appropriate measures to protect employm loss or use If a third party is engaged, contractual or other security protection to the employment-related d ent-related data against unauthorised or means must be adopted to ensure that th accidental access, processing, erasure,
+Recruitment Current employment Post-employment Specific types of p personal data Hong Kong Identity Card (HKID card) Job applicant's HKID card number can be collected during the recruitment process if: • the employer has a retention policy on HKID card numbers of former employees and unsuccessful applicants for a certain period; • it is necessary to collect the HKID card numbers for correct identification of the applicants and their records; • the employer has to confirm from a large pool whether the applicant has applied for a position before or was a former employee; and • there is no less privacy-intrusive alternative available.
+A copy of an HKID card can only be collected after the applicant has accepted the job offer.
+Former employees' HKID cards can be retained for linking, retrieving or processing records.
+Health data Health data can only be collected on or after making a conditional offer of employment, provided that: • the data collected directly relates to the inherent requirements of the job; • the employment is conditional upon fulfilment of the medical examination; and • the means of collection is fair and the data collected is not excessive.
+Health data can be collected any time provided that: • it is for a purpose directly related to the assessment of the suitability of the employee's continuous employment or the employer's administration of medical or other benefits or compensation; • the means of collection is fair and the data collected is not excessive; and • the employer's policy on medical examinations is brought to the attention of the employees.
+Family members' personal data The data can be collected at the beginning of the recruitment process, but only to the extent of assessing conflict of interest.
+The data can be collected after the employee accepts a job offer, provided that certain requirements are satisfied.
+Employee monitoring Employees must be informed of the monitoring policies.
+Biometric data (eg, fingerprints and DNA) Generally not allowed.
+Data managemer nt and security Where it is practicable, inform third parties that a the third parties with the particulars to rectify the inaccuracies in the data and provide Data accuracy Refrain from using data collected from recruitment for the purpose of identifying suitable candidates if there are grounds to believe that such data has become inaccurate.
+Provide employees with copies of employment-related data at regular intervals and ask employees to provide any changes to their personal data.
+Update the data upon notification from former employees or when data is about to be used where any inaccuracies of the data would have a material effect on the use of the data.
+Data access and correction Provide a copy of the requested data (or make the necessary correction and provide a copy of the corrected data) within 40 days after receiving a data access or correction request.
+If unable to comply with the request, inform the individual concerned in writing of the reasons within the 40-day period and comply with the request as soon as practicable.
+Data retention Recruitment-related data about a job applicant should be held no longer than two years from the date of rejecting the applicant.
+There is no specified retention period, but employment-related data should generally be held no longer than seven years following the event.
+Employment-related data about a former employee should be held no longer than seven years from the date an employee leaves.
+Data on subcontracted staff may be retained for two years after completion of the contract.
+11ptodoi. of the contract.